bytepark/lib-migration-cli/README.md

-# lib-migration-cli
-lib migration for command line
+# Database migration library CLI

+Adapter package for bytepark/migration and the CLI

+## Usage

+to come...